yfelekis/yfelekis.github.io/_pages/talks.md

 **Upcoming:**

-* **Causal Modeling and Reasoning in Multi-Scale Systems**, Jun.
+* ** Think, Reason and Learn in Multi-Scale Causal Systems**, Jun.
 2024 @ Institute of Informatics and Telecommunications, NCSR "Demokritos", Athens, GR

 **Previous:**